 - 3.2.4 The Advisory class counts as 1 and up to 2 elective credits per year.
 In addition to the substantive content covered in class, Advisory is also designed to provide students with daily time to build relationships with other classmates and their advisory teacher.
-Monthly, the Advisory classes participate in an "Above and Beyond" assembly, where students have an opportunity perform the Verse of the Month for their peers and highlight aspects of the course of study for the month. - 3.2.5 All students in grades 7-12 are also assigned a mentor from the AHCS staff that will help them stay on track for graduation.
+Monthly, the Advisory classes participate in an "Above and Beyond" assembly, where students have an opportunity perform the Verse of the Month for their peers and highlight aspects of the course of study for the month. - 3.2.5 All students in grades 6-12 are also assigned a mentor from the AHCS staff that will help them stay on track for graduation and develop Habits for Success.
 Students will be required to meet with their mentor on a weekly basis to ensure academic success throughout the school year.
+Mentors will communicate with parents as needed.
+Students are expected to set goals each week, each day, and during each class or Self-Directed Learning Period, and communicate or share those goals with their Mentor and/or teacher.
+Students must schedule check-ins with their mentor, and complete a pre-meeting survey that will be the agenda for the mentor meeting/check-in.
+Mentors should meet with their mentees once per week, and never less than bi-weekly (e.g., if the student is on track, regularly setting and meeting goals, and progressing well).

-Mentors will communicate with parents as needed. - 3.2.6 Sample Daily/Weekly Activities: - 1) Say Pledge of Allegiance to the United States Flag and the Idaho State Flag; - 2) Repeat school, class, and teacher creeds; - 3) Check agendas; - 4) Reminders for events, tests, homework, etc.; - 5) Hero of the Month, Song of the Month, Verse of the Month, and Life Principle of the Month; - 6) Plan and practice for monthly Above and Beyond Ceremony; - 7) Essential 55/Cowboy Ethic/Great Expectations activities inspiration video clip, theme based collages, write a personal creed, make service cards/letters, make commendable acts chart, school or community service project; and - 8) Projects work with elementary students, adopt a classroom, collect supplies for a classroom, collect for the local food bank, collect for Toys for Tots, make a poster to support a school group. - 3.2.7 Sample Monthly Activities: - 1) Complete an activity for the Hero of the Month; - 2) Make a poster/bulletin board for the Life Principle of the Month; - 3) Learn the Song of the Month and Verse of the Month; - 4) Write the Verse of the Month in Cursive handwriting; - 5) Participate in a service project; - 6) Watch a relevant movie or documentary on a Founding Father/Mother; - 7) Review Dave Ramsey's Financial Peace University curriculum; - 8) Read and discuss newspaper articles concerning current events; - 9) Research and Prepare a presentation on a personal "Cowboy Ethic" or other item of American cultural or historical importance; and - 10) Review/Discuss/Expect at least five of the Essential 55 and one of the Cowboy Ethics.
+3.2.6 Sample Daily/Weekly Activities:

+- 1) Say Pledge of Allegiance to the United States Flag and the Idaho State Flag; - 2) Repeat school, class, and teacher creeds; - 3) Check agendas; - 4) Reminders for events, tests, homework, etc.; - 5) Hero of the Month, Song of the Month, Verse of the Month, and Life Principle of the Month; - 6) Plan and practice for monthly Above and Beyond Ceremony; - 7) Essential 55/Cowboy Ethic/Great Expectations activities inspiration video clip, theme based collages, write a personal creed, make service cards/letters, make commendable acts chart, school or community service project; and - 8) Projects work with elementary students, adopt a classroom, collect supplies for a classroom, collect for the local food bank, collect for Toys for Tots, make a poster to support a school group.

+3.2.7 Sample Monthly Activities:

+- 1) Complete an activity for the Hero of the Month; - 2) Make a poster/bulletin board for the Life Principle of the Month; - 3) Learn the Song of the Month and Verse of the Month; - 4) Write the Verse of the Month in Cursive handwriting; - 5) Participate in a service project; - 6) Watch a relevant movie or documentary on a Founding Father/Mother; - 7) Review Dave Ramsey's Financial Peace University curriculum; - 8) Read and discuss newspaper articles concerning current events; - 9) Research and Prepare a presentation on a personal "Cowboy Ethic" or other item of American cultural or historical importance; and - 10) Review/Discuss/Expect at least five of the Essential 55 and one of the Cowboy Ethics.